fatmaamr22/rc-design-lib/README.md

-# 📦 How to Consume the `emaratech-ui-css` Angular Library
+# 📦 How to Use the `emaratech-ui-css` Angular Library

 This guide walks you through the steps required to install and use the `emaratech-ui-css` library in your Angular application — including how to access SCSS tokens and apply them in your components.